ovh/docs/pages/platform/kubernetes-k8s/customizing-coredns/guide.en-ca.md

 The OVHcloud Managed Kubernetes clusters are using [CoreDNS](https://coredns.io/) as a DNS server for Service Discovery.

-At OVHcloud, we like to provide you with the best products and services, and we listen to our users, which is why we give you the ability to customize the CoreDNS configuration, thanks to the expansion mechanism in a special ConfigMap which is not modified by a redeployment.
+At OVHcloud, we listen to our users and improve our products and services accordingly, which is why we give you the ability to customize the CoreDNS configuration, thanks to the expansion mechanism in a special ConfigMap which is not modified by a redeployment.

 ## Requirements